Christ Church, Croft

 Christ Church is in Lady Lane, Croft, Cheshire, England.
 It is an active Anglican parish church in the deanery of Winwick, the archdeaconry of Warrington, and the diocese of Liverpool.
 Its benefice is united with that of Newchurch.
 The church is designated by English Heritage as a Grade II listed building.
-It was a Commissioners' church, having received a grant towards its construction from the Church Building Commission.
+It was a Commissioners' church and had received a grant for its building from the Church Building Commission.